Low-Carb Cinnamon Sugar Bagels?! YES PLEASE.

 If you’ve been following a low-carb diet for any period of time (even as short as 30 seconds), you’ve probably dreamt about bread.
 Soft, warm, DELICIOUS bread.
 I love you and I’ve missed you.

-Most store-bought bagels have OVER 50g carbs in just one bagel?!
+Did you know that most store-bought bagels have OVER 50g carbs in just one bagel?!
 If you follow a low-carb diet, bagels are just not an option.

 These Low-Carb Cinnamon Sugar Bagels not only are, you guessed it, low in carbs, they taste EXACTLY LIKE A BAGEL.
 I swear.
 It’s almost too unbelievable to be true, so I decided to not question it.
 Even Ryan agreed that these bagels taste exactly like a traditional store-bought bagel.
 SUCCESS!

-These bagels can be enjoyed straight out of the oven or, my personal favorite, cut in half and toasted in the toaster oven for a couple of minutes.
+These keto bagels can be enjoyed straight out of the oven or, my personal favorite, cut in half and toasted in the toaster oven for a couple of minutes.
 Golden-y brown with some cream cheese on top?
-YUP SIGN ME UP.
+YES, PLEASE!

 With only 5.6g net carbs per bagel, these Low-Carb Cinnamon Sugar Bagels will satisfy both your craving for bread AND your sweet tooth!